Getting Started With Flight Simulation

 If you want maximum realism, we’ll show you how to get set up and running with a service that provides fully trained, professional, human Air Traffic Control through your simulator.

-Flying in this network lets you practice real-world radio comms from ramp-to-ramp – VFR and IFR procedures.
-It’s the magic ingredient that brings sims into the real world.
+Flying in this network lets you practice real-world radio comms from ramp-to-ramp, both VFR and IFR procedures.
+It’s the magic ingredient that realistically increases workload and brings sims into the real world.

 These Experts Will Guide You

-We are fortunate to be affiliated with two of the most knowledgeable experts on flight simulation in the industry: Keith Smith and Jeff Van West.
-You may already know them from our “Real World” training series.
+We are fortunate to be affiliated with three of the most knowledgeable experts on flight simulation in the industry: Keith Smith, Ryan Koch and Jeff Van West.
+You may already know them from our “Real World” or “Missing Lessons” training programs.
 They have the unique ability to simplify complex topics and teach in a manner that is both educational and entertaining.